 Whether you’re calling, messaging, or meeting in person, plan out what you’re going to say in advance.
 You don’t need a formal script, but you should have loose talking points and a goal for the conversation.

-Focusing your energy on a few high-quality sales leads is often better than trying to sell to everyone who crosses your path – especially because many of them aren’t yet ready to hire you or don’t have the budget for your services.
+Focusing your energy on a few high-quality sales leads is often better than trying to sell to everyone who crosses your path—especially because many of them aren’t yet ready to hire you or don’t have the budget for your services.

-Step 4: Demonstrate Value
+Step 4: Demonstrate value in your sales pitch

 This step is where a solid sales pitch comes in handy.
 Try to highlight your unique selling point.
 What does your team bring to the table that your competitors don’t?